Atharva-C/dailygazette-My-react-App/README.md

-# Getting Started with Create React App
+# Daily Gazette is your everyday news app made with the help of news API with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).